richmondu/FT900/Alexa/Amazon Alexa Client ESP32/README.md

 ## Building MicroPython port for ESP32

-MicroPython port for ESP32 should be customized to allocate more memory for PanL usage.
+MicroPython port for ESP32 should be customized to allocate more memory for PanL fraemwork and application.

 Instructions to compile/build MicroPython port for ESP32 is specified in https://github.com/micropython/micropython/tree/master/ports/esp32 but it does not work as is.